GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/nonpolyA_sequencing.rst

 3. Cleanup using a DNA spin column.
 Use the "alternative / oligo" cleanup protocol that adds more IPA to reduce the size cutoff.
 Elute in 10 µL of 0.1x TE.

 Make sure that enough genomics-grade stock solutions are available.
 These are common buffers shared across many protocols.
-In particular, you will need less than 1mL of the following stock solutions:
+In particular, you will need less than 1mL of the following :doc:`shared genomics buffers </protocols/biochem_and_analytics/genomics_sequencing/shared_genomics_buffers>`:

 - 1M Tris, pH 7.5
 - 5M NaCl